cms-dev/cms/docs/Running CMS.rst

 Configuring CMS
 ===============

 There are two configuration files, one for CMS itself and one for the rankings.
-Samples for both files are in the directory :file:`examples/`.
+Samples for both files are in the directory :gh_tree:`examples/`.
 You want to copy them to the same file names but without the ``.sample`` suffix (that is, to :file:`examples/cms.conf` and :file:`examples/cms.ranking.conf`) before modifying them.

-* :file:`cms.conf` is intended to be the same in all servers; all configurations are explained in the file; of particular importance is the definition of ``core_services``, that specifies where the services are going to be run, and how many of them, and the connecting line for the database, in which you need to specify the name of the user created above and its password.
+* :file:`cms.conf` is intended to be the same on all servers; all configurations are explained in the file; of particular importance is the definition of ``core_services``, that specifies where the services are going to be run, and how many of them, and the connecting line for the database, in which you need to specify the name of the user created above and its password.

 * :file:`cms.ranking.conf` is intended to be different on each server that will host a ranking.
 The addresses and log-in information of each ranking must be the same as the ones found in :file:`cms.conf`.

 These files are a pretty good starting point if you want to try CMS.
 There are some mandatory changes to do though:

-* you must change the connection string given in ``database``; this usually means to change username and password with the one you choose before;
+* you must change the connection string given in ``database``; this usually means to change username and password with the ones you chose before;

 * if you are running low on disk space, you may want to change ``keep_sandbox`` to ``false``;